tiqsclass6/aws-repo-assignments/SUPPORT.md

 # 🧰 Support Guide

-Thank you for using **aws-repo-assignments**!
+Thank you for using **aws-repo-assignments**.
-This document describes how to get help, report issues, and request new features.
+This document explains how to get help, report issues, and request enhancements related to the Terraform-based AWS assignments in this repository.

 ---

 ## 💡 Before You Ask

-Please ensure you’ve tried the following:
+Before opening an issue, please verify that you have completed the following:

-- Run `terraform validate` and `terraform fmt -recursive`
+- Run `terraform fmt -recursive` and `terraform validate`
-- Review the README.md setup instructions
+- Review the project **README.md** for setup, deployment, and troubleshooting guidance
-- Confirm AWS credentials and backend configuration
+- Confirm AWS credentials are configured correctly (`aws sts get-caller-identity`)
-- Use the correct branch for your assignment (`assignment-10142025` or `assignment-10212025`)
+- Ensure you are working on the **correct assignment branch**
+  - Current supported branch: `assignment-12092025`

 ---